etnms/etnms/README.md

 A dictionnary project.
 I created 2 different apps that allowed me to create a dictionary, and now is the time to work on an actual dictionary.
 This project focuses on regional languages in France, which are sometimes documented but not always with a web application.

 ## I'm currently learning
-I'm still learning NextJS at the moment.
-I'm also trying to learn more on Machine Learning.
+I'm trying to learn more on Machine Learning.
+I plan on learning more about transformers in the near future.